 John Timms handles the bulk of the art in this issue with Mauricet handling a few pages of Harley-ites having a mini adventure of their own while enroute to spend some time with their favorite twisted sister.
 Timms’ art style works really well with Harley and his version of Hal is pretty good, although there are some times when Timm struggles with Hal’s face, particularly when looking downwards at him from above.

 Harley’s Little Black Book #2 is a light adventure tale with as much “Harley humor” added to keep the tone on target with what the reader would expect given the character achoring the series.
 As with pretty much any comedy not all the attempts at humor will land on target with everyone, but in my opinion there were enough bits that worked to make it a fun experience.
 The issue was for me a fun departure from my normal reading material and I found it worth picking up.
-Four out of five lanterns.
+Eight out of ten lanterns.